jiglapa/coursera-getting-cleaning-data-w4/CodeBook.md

 | Subject   | Unique identifier of the subjetc| integer |
 | Activity  | Label of the activity           | factor  |

-Next columns are the mean of these features
+Next columns are the mean of these features (see original data set for more information in these variables)

 | tBodyAcc-mean()-X           |
 | tBodyAcc-mean()-Y           |